Mountainwatch | Matt Wiseman

 Bonus Terrain: While some excellent terrain also lies just beyond the boundaries of the resort, such as backcountry spot menacingly known as ‘The Paralyser’, some equally exciting runs can be found within the resorts nooks and crannies, best suited for those advanced skiers who want to feel like they’re earning their turns without necessarily doing so.

 I’d be remiss if I failed to mention the multiplicity of terrain parks on offer at Perisher.
-The place is among many other things, a freestyle (park rat) paradise, with five terrain parks, Australia’s only Superpipe, a mini half pipe and two rider cross courses.
+The place is among many other things, a freestyle (park rat) paradise, with five terrain parks, Australia’s only halfpipe, a mini half pipe and two rider cross courses.
+Perisher’s park crew did a great job in 2020, the resort continuing its commitment to parks during a difficult season.

 The Slopestyle Terrain Park is Perisher’s world-class and critically acclaimed park, which runs from the top of Front Valley to its bottom.
 Even if you don’t personally fancy sending a dub in the park, it’s always fun to watch other human guinea pigs hurl themselves off giant kickers and slippery rods of metal while you ride the Perisher Express Quad in relative safety.

-Short of describing the intricacies of the Slopestyle park myself, and falling dismally short, instead check out the line professional snowboarder Marcus Kleveland took through it during the 2017 season below:
+Short of describing the intricacies of the Slopestyle park myself, and falling dismally short, instead check out the line professional snowboarder Marcus Kleveland took through it during back in the 2017 season below:

 In addition to boasting some of the most reliable snow in the country on account of its high elevation.
 Perisher also has a vast multi-million dollar snowmaking system consisting of 271 snow guns.